uib-ub/exhibition-template/README.md

-# The University Museum of Bergen - 200 Years Jubilee

-This is a project for the exhibition "The University Museum of Bergen - 200 Years Jubilee" at the University Museum of Bergen.
+# Exhibition Template

+This is a template repository for exhibitions using [Nextra](https://nextra.site), [Next.js](https://nextjs.org) and [React](https://react.dev).

+You can use this template to create your own exhibition website.

+*This is a work in progress and is very bare bones.*

 ## Tech Stack